Conformal Prediction and MLLM aided Uncertainty Quantification in Scene Graph Generation: Introduction

-To the best of our knowledge, \emph{this is the first work to propose a CP framework for statistically rigorous UQ for SGG, along with an MLLM-based post-processing strategy for set size minimization via plausibility assessment.} The main contributions are as follows: \begin{itemize} \item We propose a statistically rigorous post-hoc conformal prediction framework for uncertainty quantification in SGG models by generating scene graph prediction sets, which facilitates the generation of diverse scene graphs from an image. \item To ensure the practical viability of the prediction sets, we propose an MLLM-based post-processing strategy to filter out the set entries that are visually and/or semantically implausible. \item By using our approach, we assess the reliability of numerous SGG frameworks by analyzing their prediction coverage guarantees. \item We further demonstrate that incorporating our approach improves the recall-hit rate compared to standard SGG. \end{itemize}
+To the best of our knowledge, \emph{this is the first work to propose a CP framework for statistically rigorous UQ for SGG, along with an MLLM-based post-processing strategy for set size minimization via plausibility assessment.} The main contributions are as follows: \begin{itemize} \item We propose a statistically rigorous post-hoc conformal prediction framework for UQ of SGG models by generating scene graph prediction sets, which facilitates the generation of diverse scene graphs from an image. \item To ensure the practical viability of the prediction sets, we propose an MLLM-based post-processing strategy for filtering prediction set entries that are visually and/or semantically implausible. \item Using PC-SGG, we assess the reliability of numerous SGG frameworks by analyzing the empirical coverage of their prediction sets. \item We further demonstrate that incorporating our approach improves the recall-hit rate compared to standard SGG. \end{itemize}